slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/task-mananger/firststeps.md

     </tbody>
 </table>

-Depending on the type you might see some additional options at creation time, which is the case for the `Status` field where you will need to add the four possible statuses: `To do`, `In progress`, `Done`, and `Archived`.
-It should look something like this:
+Depending on the type of field, you may see additional options during creation.
+For example, when creating the Status field, you will need to add the four possible statuses: To do, In progress, Done, and Archived.
+The field creation should look similar to this:

 ![Alt Text](/images/vendor/task-mananger/first-steps/2.png)

 Clicking on `Save and edit` will create the field and will open the details view for that field, where you will be able to change other settings, like the default value and required flag.
 You can also open it by clicking the field node in the tree.
 In our sample app we need to take care of the following things for these fields:
 - `Title`: the setting `Required` should be `Always`.
 - `Status`: the setting `Required` should be `Always`.
 Also, in the `Default value`, you should choose `Value` and then select the value `To Do` from the dropdown.

-Remember to save all the changes.
-In the end, you should end up with a structure similar to this one:
+Make sure to save all changes.
+Your final structure should look similar to this:

 ![Alt Text](/images/vendor/task-mananger/first-steps/3.png)

-ow that we have created the fields for the entity, the next step is to create a view so we can see something in our app.
-For that, we will create a simple grid view that will allow you to list, create, edit and delete tasks.
+Now that we have created the fields for the entity, the next step is to create a view so that we can see something in our app.
+Let's create a simple grid view that will allow you to list, create, edit, and delete tasks.
+Follow these steps:
-To create the grid view, follow these steps:

 1. Right-click on the node `Model > Entities > Tasks > Views`, a dropdown menu will be shown, click `New View > Grid View`.
 2. Fill in the form with: